Propagation Delay

 . -

-When Run at fixed time intervals is selected, the delay signal values must be greater than the value specified for Sample time.
+When the Run at fixed time intervals parameter is selected, the delay signal values must be greater than the value specified for the Sample time parameter.

 Output